Utilities and reconciliations FAQs

 Making just a few small changes in your home can have a big impact on your energy bills and can help you save money.
 Don’t forget to check out the MoneySavingExpert saving tips here.

-Final meter readings and any pending quarterly reconciliations will be taken into account as part of your move-out process and your final end-of-tenancy balance will be calculated using these.
 If you’re in credit after your final bill, we will arrange for this to be refunded to you.
-Alternatively, if you owe us money, a charge will be raised on your account and the payment will be deducted from your deposit (if applicable) or settled by a payment link or bank transfer.
+Alternatively, if you owe us money, a charge will be raised on your account, and the payment will be deducted from your deposit (if applicable) or settled by a payment link or bank transfer.

 • For utilities-based queries such as usage, amount shown on your statements, metering issues, or issues accessing the utilities portal: